-With 64 rail stations and 13 bus transfer facilities, your DART pass is like a key to the city — putting you within steps of the places you go every day.
+With 65 DART Rail stations, 10 TRE stations and 14 bus transfer facilities, your DART pass is like a key to the city — putting you within steps of the places you go every day.

 DART buses and trains operate daily from approximately 5 a.m. to midnight.
-DART Rail offers service every 5-10 minutes during rush hours and every 20-30 minutes during midday and on nights and weekends.
+DART Rail offers service every 7½-15 minutes during rush hours, and 20 minutes during the midday and weekends, and 30 minutes late at night.
 Bus schedules vary by neighborhood.
 In addition, service times and schedules vary on holidays.
-Use the online DART Trip Planner, Google Transit or contact DART Customer Service at 214-979-1111 for complete information.
+Use the online DART Trip Planner or contact DART Customer Service at 214-979-1111 for complete information.

-This commuter train connects the downtown areas of Dallas and Fort Worth, with stops in the Mid-Cities and connections to DFW International Airport.
-Trains operate Monday through Saturday.
-Under DART's new fare structure, effective December 3, 2012, a Local fare will be charged for trips between Dallas Union Station and CentrePort/DFW Airport Station, and a Regional fare for trips extending beyond CentrePort and access to all the attractions served by the T in Fort Worth.
+This commuter rail line connects the downtowns of Dallas and Fort Worth, with sto ps in the Mid-Cities and connections to DFW International Airport Monday through Saturday.
+You'll pay Local fare for a trip between EBJ Union Station and CentrePort/DFW Airport Station, and a Regional fare into Tarrant County.

 Passenger vans — complete with maintenance, insurance and emergency taxi rides home — are available to groups of six to 15 commuters with common origins and destinations.
 DART Vanpools are often fully or partially subsidized by employers.

 Rider Assistance Programs include Collin County Rides and DART Rides, a transportation program for residents of qualified cities or ZIP codes.
 More information at DART.org/Rides